teacheredu-euniwell/oer-diversity-inclusion/README.md

 <center>![case-vignette language](case-vignette-language.jpg)AI Image Gen generated image based on own prompt[^1]</center>
 <br>

-Please take your time and remember: This is an exercise to reflect on your role as a teacher in different classrooms; it is not a test where you have to choose right or wrong answers!
+__Please take your time and remember:__ This is not a test with right or wrong answers but an exercise for thinking about your role as a teacher in a diverse classroom!

-In Addition: If you are a person with an immigrant background, please imagine that the students (Hadil and Sol) presented in the following case have a different first language than you.
+__In addition:__ If you are a person with an immigrant background, please imagine that the students (Hadil and Sol) presented in the following case have a different first language than you.

 Case Description
 ---